 Next, confirm your breaker and furnace switch are on.

 - Locate your main electrical panel.
 If you don’t know where it is, look for a gray metal box in your basement, garage or closet.

 - Ensure your hands and feet are dry in advance of opening the panel or breakers.

 - Locate the breaker marked “furnace” or “heat,” and ensure it’s turned “on.”
 If you discover a tripped breaker, it will be in the middle or “off” spot.

 - With one hand, quickly turn the breaker to the “on” position.
-If the breaker trips right away and pops back to “off,” leave it alone and call a professional from Farnell Heating & Air Conditioning Inc at 251-471-2674 immediately.
+If the breaker trips right away and pops back to “off,” don't try to reset it and call a professional from Farnell Heating & Air Conditioning Inc at 251-471-2674 immediately.

 No matter your furnace’s age or brand, it has no less than one ordinary wall switch located on or close to it.

 - Make sure the lever is facing up in the “on” placement.
 If it was turned off, it could take your furnace up to five minutes to ignite.
 (If you’re unsure where to find your furnace, look in your basement, garage or utility closet.
 It might also be in a crawl space or attic.)

 When it comes to heater breakdowns, a filthy, clogged air filter is regularly to blame.